Applied Mathematics BS

-Duquesne University's Bachelor of Science (B.S.) in Applied Mathematics is a unique interdisciplinary program led by expert faculty in mathematics and statistics.
-As a student in our program, you'll navigate a curriculum that places a strong emphasis on applying mathematical theory and techniques to real-world challenges.
-The core courses cover essential topics such as calculus, linear algebra, differential equations, probability and statistics, numerical methods and analysis.
+Duquesne University's Bachelor of Science (B.S.) in Applied Mathematics is a unique interdisciplinary program.
+You'll navigate a curriculum that places a strong emphasis on applying mathematical theory and techniques to real-world challenges.
+The core courses cover topics such as calculus, linear algebra, differential equations, probability and statistics, numerical methods and analysis.
 Tailor your academic path by opting for advanced mathematics courses in the quantitative track or exploring applications of mathematics in the applied tracks.
-Enhance your skill set through courses in scientific writing, communication, and professional development, equipping you with practical abilities for resume design, professional communication, and interview preparation.
-After completing your degree, you'll be equipped for a range of career paths, spanning roles in data science, financial modeling, engineering, and scientific research.
+Enhance your skill set through courses in scientific writing, communication, and professional development, providing you with practical abilities for resume design, professional communication and interview preparation.

 Program Information